Iflix6/church/README.md

 ## ✍️ Authors <a name = "authors"></a>

-- Your Name - Initial work
+- Israel Inakhe - Initial work

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>